BMT and Immunotherapies for Pediatric Leukemia

-Bone marrow transplant (BMT) and immunotherapies continue to quickly evolve for pediatric leukemia, varying in the pathophysiology and management.
+In this recorded webinar, you'll learn that bone marrow transplant (BMT) and immunotherapies continue to quickly evolve for pediatric leukemia, varying in the pathophysiology and management.
 For health professionals, knowledge of these treatment options and potential toxicities is necessary to manage and provide patients with safe and effective evidence-based care.
 When choosing these treatment options, families can face additional financial decisions and need assistance to manage the financial implications.

 - Define current BMT and immunotherapy agent outcomes with mechanisms of action used to treat pediatric leukemia

 - List the common side effects associated with immunotherapy and the supportive care needs for monitoring and educating patients and families